 Along with his home waters in Montana, Matson has fished throughout the Rockies, in New England, the Upper Midwest, Alaska, New Zealand, Belize, Bahamas, Mexico, British Columbia, and Labrador.
 Along with being a Sage Ambassador, Matson is also fortunate to be a Clackacraft Drift Boats prostaff member.
 Recently Matson has been featured in Simms Fishing Products Fall and Winter ad programs in print as well as online.

 Matson runs Angler's West with the invaluable help of his wife and life partner, Katherine.
 Together they are the parents of 3 wonderful children: Sam (19) Sydney (17) and Sawyer (13).

 Dan (on the left) comes to us via the great state of wandering fishers - Minnesota.
 Growing up outside the Twin Cities, Dan figured out his true calling early on and lept at the opportunity to head to Alaska and guide anglers for salmon and Leopard rainbows of awesome proportions through the fabled Tikchik Narrows Lodge.

 Dan guided in AK for 5 seasons before pointing things south a bit and coming to Montana in 2004.
 Dan is an exceptionally hard working guide who will go to great lengths to ensure his anglers a great trip (witness the picture!) on all our area rivers, spring creeks, and lakes.
 Easy going, patient, and articulate, you will find fishing with Dan a pleasure.

 When not on the water chasing trout, you'll likely find Dan chasing upland birds with his English Setter, Bandit and his lab Ryder, who are as relentless about pointing birds as their owner is about trout.

-find him keeping tabs on wintering elk and tying flies.
+find him keeping tabs on wintering elk, shed horn searching, and tying flies.